zcash/zips/zip-frost.rst

   - msg, the message to be signed (sent by the Coordinator).
   - commitment_list =
       [(j, hiding_nonce_commitment_j, binding_nonce_commitment_j), ...], a
-    list of commitments issued in Round 1 by each signer and sent by the Coordinator.
+    list of commitments issued in Round 1 by each participant and sent by the Coordinator.
-    Each element in the list indicates the signer identifier j and their two commitment Element values (hiding_nonce_commitment_j, binding_nonce_commitment_j).
+    Each element in the list indicates the participant identifier j and their two commitment Element values (hiding_nonce_commitment_j, binding_nonce_commitment_j).
-    This list MUST be sorted in ascending order by signer identifier.
+    This list MUST be sorted in ascending order by participant identifier.
   - randomizer_point, an element in G (sent by the Coordinator).

   Outputs: a Scalar value representing the signature share

-  def sign(identifier, sk_i, group_public_key, nonce_i, msg, commitment_list, randomizer_point):
+  def sign(identifier, sk_i, group_public_key, nonce_i, msg, commitment_list):
     # Compute the randomized group public key
     randomized_group_public_key = group_public_key + randomizer_point